theyareonit/Click-Between-Frames/README.md

 # Installation

-Install [Geode](https://geode-sdk.org/install/) for Windows, then install this mod from the Geode index.
+Install [Geode](https://geode-sdk.org/install/), then install this mod from the Geode index.

 # What does it do